behave/behave-django/docs/usage.rst

         environment.py
         your-feature.feature

-Alternatively, you can put both the ``features`` and the ``steps`` folder in a ``tests`` folder of your project root directory.
+However, we'll put both the ``features`` and the ``steps`` folder in a ``tests/acceptance`` folder of the project root directory.
 This is recommended if you want to follow common practices of Python projects.

 ::

     tests/
+        acceptance/
+            environment.py
             features/
-            example.feature
+                running-tests.feature
+                ...
             steps/
-            given.py
-            then.py
-            when.py
-        environment.py
+                running-tests.py
+                ...
+        manage.py
+        pyproject.toml

-Your Behave configuration in ``pyproject.toml`` should then look somewhat like this:
+Your Behave configuration in ``tests/pyproject.toml`` should then look somewhat like this:

 .. code-block:: toml

     [tool.behave]
     junit = true
-    junit_directory = "tests"
+    junit_directory = "acceptance/tests"
-    paths = ["tests"]
+    paths = ["acceptance"]

 .. tip::